1. Skip to content

 "She may opt instead to return to a more traditional policy of strategic ambiguity," Glaser wrote.

-Bosco said that Harris would "pretty much follow the Biden policies" in the beginning.
+Bosco said Harris would "pretty much follow the Biden policies" in the beginning.
 However, he added that if China starts "ramping up the pressure on Taiwan and makes some overt moves toward Taiwan ... then we'll see how committed she is to Taiwan's security."

 Delays in US defense aid deliveries